IRTF-PEARG/draft-ip-address-privacy/draft-ip-address-privacy-considerations.md

 ### Anti-abuse

 IP addresses are a passive identifier used in defensive operations.
-They allow correlating requests, attribution, and recognizing numerous attacks including:
+They allow correlating requests, attribution, and recognizing numerous attacks, including:

 - account takeover
 - advertising fraud (e.g., click-fraud)